 Since it is an ever-present phenomenon in T&T, it is important to know how to protect yourself and your family when dust concentrations reach unhealthy levels.

 The Air Quality Index

 The AQI is an index for reporting daily air quality.
-It tells you how clean or polluted your air is, and what associated health effects might be a concern for you.
+It tells you how clean or polluted your air is and what associated health effects might concern you.

 The AQI focuses on the health effects you may experience within a few hours or days after breathing polluted air.

 Generally, the AQI encompasses the five major pollutants – ground-level ozone, particle pollution (also known as particulate matter), carbon monoxide, sulfur dioxide, and nitrogen dioxide.
 Generally, particulate matter, specifically PM2.5 and PM10, are the two pollutants that pose the greatest threat to human health in this country due to Saharan Dust surges.

 The AQI is the easiest tool to tell you what level of readiness you should be before and during a severe Saharan Dust event.
 In most cases, air quality across T&T dip to moderate levels.